Maggia (comics): Silvermane family

-The Hammerhead Family
+Hammerhead family

 Dominated by middle-aged Maggia traditionalists, this family first became notorious under unusual circumstances.
 Perhaps in imitation of the Nefaria family, its leader known as the "Top Man" outfitted his family hit men with costumes and advanced weaponry.
 He then gained ownership of the Baxter Building through questionable means, thinking that doing so would somehow give him legal title to the technology of the building's famed occupants, the Fantastic Four.
 The Fantastic Four defeated and captured the "Top Man", his claims to owning the Baxter Building were dismissed by the courts, and the "Top Man" was reportedly assassinated by order of his own family.
 The family then sought a new leader who would direct operations along thoroughly traditional lines and chose a newcomer known only as Hammerhead, an amnesia victim whose new ruthless persona had been shaped by his love for gangster films.
 Hammerhead uses methods from the Prohibition era, including gang wars, although he will use advanced technology for personal ends, such as the exoskeleton that magnifies his strength.
 In light of Hammerhead's recent loyalty shift to Mister Negative, the status of his Maggia family remains undetermined.
-They very normally ally with Tombstone and Chameleon.
+They usually ally with Tombstone and the Chameleon.

 The following characters have been members of the Maggia's Hammerhead family: